inlanger/django-banish/README.md

     2) Add 'banish' to INSTALLED_APPS
     3) Add BANISH_ENABLED = True to enable Django-Banish (handy if you lock yourself out)
     4) Optionally set BANSIH_ABUSE_THRESHOLD (default is 75) to the threshold of requests per minute
+    5) Optionally set BANISH_MESSAGE (default is "You are banned.") to change default message for banned user.

 Issues
 ------